 Expression of Emotions

 Children in this age range are able to express their feelings, and are often more readily discussed.
 Younger preteens can experience wide mood swings.
 During the process of divorce, their feelings may seem more intense and unpredictable.
 Preteens feel more anger than their younger counterparts especially towards the parent who wanted the divorce.
 Anger is shown in several ways.
 For instance, some preteens may have temper outbursts, show aggression through physical fighting with peers and siblings or in verbal attacks directed at one or both parents, or they may become bossy, demanding, complain about household rules and become difficult to discipline.
 School performance may suffer and their relationships with friends may become disrupted or strained.
+Some may struggle to develop and maintain positive peer relationships.
+They might feel lonely and rejected by their peers.
 Their struggles may be expressed as stress-related symptoms such as headaches and stomach aches.
 Some become involved in risk taking behaviors such as running away and drug experimentation.

 Preteens may also try to cope by disguising their feelings from everyone.
 They may become more active both inside and outside the home as a way to cope.
 Some may engage in additional household responsibilities or attempt to create order within the family.
 Likewise, they may try to obtain attention and praise by becoming overly devoted and helpful to one or both parents and at school.
 They can easily assume an adult-like role.